-As part of the Township’s continuing capital improvement program, existing water mains in Westchester Village Subdivision will be replaced over the next several years.
-The scope of the project includes upsizing 6 inch diameter water mains, replacing 8-inch and 12-inch diameter water mains, and replacing and adding hydrants and valves.
+As part of the Township’s continuing capital improvement program, existing water mains in Bloomfield Village will be rehabilitated or replaced over the next several years.
+The scope of the project includes upsizing 6 inch diameter water mains, replacing 8 inch to 12 inch diameter water mains, replacing and adding fire hydrants, and replacing valves.

 The Westchester Village Subdivision was developed in the 1950’s, at which time copper piping gained popularity over lead piping.
-The Township records identify that there are no lead public portions of the water services in Westchester Village Subdivision Phase I area.
+Township records identify that there are no lead public portions of the water services in Westchester Village Subdivision Phase III area.
 However, homes constructed prior to the mid-1980’s may have copper plumbing with lead solder.
 In addition, plumbing and fixtures installed before January 1, 2014, or those purchased from sources outside the United States, may contain lead.

 In general, to minimize the potential for lead exposure including from lead solder, flush the cold water tap three minutes or longer until the water is as cold as it will get before using water for drinking or cooking, anytime the water in a particular faucet has not been used for six hours or longer.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead services, how to identify if you have lead plumbing, how to reduce your potential exposure to lead, and testing information can be found on the Township website at http://www.bloomfieldtwp.org/Services/PublicWorks/WaterAndSewer/CurrentWaterReport.asp.

-Sanitary Sewer Rehabilitation Project
+Sewer Rehabilitation Project

 Bloomfield Township owns, operates and maintains over 200 miles of sanitary sewers.
 As such, the Township rehabilitates these existing sewers as needed.
 When possible, the Township performs rehabilitation by no-dig technologies, in which equipment is inserted into the manholes and the sewer pipe rehabilitated from within.
 These practices include grouting joints or lining the sewer with a resin filled felt liner.
 If the initial investigation indicates that an excavation repair or pipe replacement is needed, residents will be notified in advance of this work.
 In order to prevent odors from the sewer or rehabilitation techniques from entering your home during the project, it is best to pour water into floor drains and seldom used sinks, showers, and tubs.
 This water will prevent odors from traveling up through the pipe and dispersing in your home.
 Additional information on how to reduce sewer odors in your home can be found below and on the adjacent document link below.

-HowHow Do Sanitary Sewer Rehabilitation Projects Affect Residents?
+How Does Sanitary Sewer Rehabilitation Projects Affect Residents?

 During the sewer rehabilitation projects, residents may experience the following disruptions in regular services: